 What is a Polygraph Test?

-A polygraph test (commonly referred to as a lie detector test) is an instrument that measures and records several physiological responses such as blood pressure, pulse, respiration and skin conductivity while the subject is asked and answers a series of questions, on the basis that false answers will produce distinctive measurements.
+A polygraph test (commonly referred to as a lie detector test) is an instrument that measures and records several physiological responses, such as blood pressure, pulse, respiration, and skin conductivity.
+At the same time, the subject is asked and answers a series of questions because false answers will produce distinctive measurements.

 The polygraph machine measures physiological changes caused by the sympathetic nervous system during questioning.

 The following are resources for polygraphs, testing, and related resources.

-American Polygraph Association – The largest organization for truth verification specialists in the world.
-Represents the interests of examiners in government, law enforcement and in private business.
-Provides access to helpful resources, publications and training resources.
+American Polygraph Association – The largest organization for truth verification specialists worldwide.
+Represents the interests of examiners in government, law enforcement, and private business.
+Provides access to helpful resources, publications, and training resources.

 Federation of American Scientists: Polygraph Policy – An extensive list of official documents, articles, and other resources on polygraph testing.

-How to Pass a Polygraph Test – Prepare to pass the test by knowing how to always produce a truthful chart.
+How to Pass a Polygraph Test – Prepare to pass the test by knowing how always to produce a truthful chart.
 Almost half of the time, you’ll be branded as a liar if you’re nervous when you take the test.
-The tests are often inadmissible because it is not a true lie detection test.
+The tests are often inadmissible because they are not true lie detection.

-National Polygraph Association – Organization whose goal is to promote and advance public acceptance of the polygraph and to urge the members active participation in civic and community affairs where the polygraph is concerned.
-Includes helpful resources links and tools and allows you to search for a certified examiner.
-Also provides membership for existing examiners.
+National Polygraph Association – Organization aims to promote and advance public acceptance of the polygraph and to urge the members’ active participation in civic and community affairs where the polygraph is concerned.
+Includes helpful resource links and tools and allows you to search for a certified examiner.
+It also provides membership for existing examiners.

-Polygraph Evidence in Court – Examining lie detection results as a sensible approach to the problem of wrongful convictions due to perjury by police, jailhouse informants, and co-operating prosecution witnesses.
-A somewhat helpful website, yet contains a lot of text, long pages and a lot of links.
-May take you a while to sift through to find what you need.
+Polygraph Evidence in Court – Examining lie detection results as a sensible approach to the problem of wrongful convictions due to perjury by police, jailhouse informants, and cooperating prosecution witnesses.
+It is a somewhat helpful website, yet it contains a lot of text, long pages, and links.
+It may take a while to sift through and find what you need.